-Although the Bureau's supervisory activity is confidential, the Bureau publishes regular reports on its website called Supervisory Highlights.
-These reports provide information to all market participants on supervisory trends the Bureau observes.
-The Summer 2015 edition of Supervisory Highlights51 discusses the CFPB bulletin issued on May 11, 2015, which provides guidance to help lenders avoid prohibited discrimination against consumers receiving public assistance income.
-The bulletin is described in more detail in the Fair Lending outreach, speeches, presentations, and publications section below.52
+Because the Bureau's supervisory activity is confidential, the Bureau publishes regular reports on its website called Supervisory Highlights.
+These reports provide information to all market participants on broad market and supervisory trends the Bureau observes.
+The Fall 2014 edition of Supervisory Highlights61 included information on the Bureau's supervisory observations in conducting HMDA62 Data Integrity Reviews (HMDA Reviews) at dozens of bank and nonbank mortgage lenders.
+The report notes that examination teams have found that many lenders have adequate HMDA compliance systems, resulting in HMDA data with no errors or very few errors.
+At some institutions, however, examination teams have found inadequate compliance management systems and severely compromised mortgage lending data.

+The Summer 2015 edition of Supervisory Highlights63 discusses the CFPB bulletin issued on May 11, 2015, which provides guidance to help lenders avoid prohibited discrimination against consumers receiving public assistance income.

-7.1.2 Fair lending enforcement53
+9.1.2 Fair lending enforcement

-The CFPB has the authority to bring enforcement actions pursuant to HMDA and ECOA.
-Specifically, the CFPB has the authority to conduct investigations, file administrative complaints, and hold hearings and adjudicate claims through the CFPB's administrative enforcement process.
+The CFPB has the authority to bring enforcement actions pursuant to HMDA and ECOA, as described in the above Enforcement actions.
+Specifically, the CFPB has the ability to conduct investigations, file administrative complaints, and hold hearings and adjudicate claims through the CFPB's administrative enforcement process.
 The CFPB also has independent litigating authority and can file cases in federal court alleging violations of fair lending laws under the CFPB's jurisdiction.
-Like other Federal bank regulators, the CFPB will also refer matters to the DOJ when it has reason to believe that a creditor has engaged in a pattern or practice of lending discrimination.
-Over the past year, the CFPB announced four fair lending enforcement actions, two involving mortgages and two involving auto lending.
-The Bureau has also made significant progress in administration of prior fair lending enforcement actions.
+Like other federal bank regulators, the CFPB will also refer matters to the DOJ when it has reason to believe that a creditor has engaged in a pattern of lending discrimination.
+Over the past year, the CFPB announced five fair lending enforcement actions, two involving mortgages and two involving auto lending.

-51 Supervisory Highlights, Summer 2015 (June 23, 2015) available at http://files.consumerfinance.gov/f/201506_cfpb_supervisory-highlights.pdf.
+61 Supervisory Highlights, Fall 2014 (October 28, 2014) available at http://files.consumerfinance.gov/f/201410_cfpb_supervisory-highlights_fall-2014.pdf.